 The amount of the credit will be figured on your 2010 income tax return.
 Taxpayers who do not have taxes withheld by an employer during the year can also claim the credit on their tax returns.
 You’ll claim or report the credit on line 63 of your federal form 1040:

-To claim the credit, you need to complete Schedule M (downloads as a pdf).
-You need to complete Schedule M even if your withholding was adjusted by your employer or if you are self-employed.
+To claim the credit, you need to complete Schedule M. You need to complete Schedule M even if your withholding was adjusted by your employer or if you are self-employed.

 I’ll walk you through the form, step by step.

 If you are a nonresident (and are filing a federal form 1040NR) or can be claimed as someone else’s dependent, skip through to line 8.
 You are not eligible for the making work pay credit but you might be eligible for other credits.
 Similarly, if you do not work, you are not eligible for the credit.

 Line 1a: If you (and your spouse if married filing jointly) earned wages of at least $6,451 ($12,903 if married filing jointly), check yes and skip ahead to line 3.
 If you checked no, enter the amount of your earned income (meaning wages or salary) on line 1a.
 Do not include unearned income such as interest or dividends.

 Line 2: Multiply the number on line 1a by 6.2% – that’s the percentage used to calculate the credit for those who checked no (again, if you checked yes, move along).

 Line 3: If you checked no, enter $400 if single or $800 if you’re married filing jointly – this is the maximum credit allowed.
 The maximum credit of $800 for married taxpayers applies even if only one taxpayer worked.